bgauduch/call-of-duty-2-docker-server/README.md

 * There is a similar repository on github proposing a Call of Duty 2 server based on CentOS: [hberntsen/docker-cod2](https://github.com/hberntsen/docker-cod2)
 * A thread on setting up a cod2 server on ubuntu 14.04 is available [on killtube](https://killtube.org/showthread.php?2454-Work-in-progress-Setup-CoD2-on-your-ubuntu-14-04-server)
 * This setup was tested on an ubuntu server 18.04.3 LTS x86_64 architecture and should work on any platform with the same architecture.
-* You might want to use a separated host user to launch your docker containers.
+* You might want to use a separated user to launch your docker containers for security purpose.
 In this case do not forget to add him to the docker group.
 On Ubuntu for instance:
   ```bash
   # add user to docker group
   sudo gpasswd -a USER_NAME docker